Joseph P. Teasdale: 1976 campaign

 In 1974, Teasdale launched a bid for the U.S. Senate seat held by Stuart Symington.
 During this campaign, he was critical of the policies of Henry Kissinger towards the Middle East.
 However, while campaigning, Teasdale found a groundswell of support for a second gubernatorial bid.
-Finding little support in his Senate bid, he would soon drop out, and switched to the Governor's race.
+Finding little support in his Senate bid, he soon dropped out, and switched to the governor's race.
 In the primary, Teasdale faced a challenge against Senate President Pro Tempore William Cason.
 Cason was the favorite amongst most Democratic groups.
 In spite of this, Teasdale defeated Cason in the August 3rd primary.
 In the November election, Teasdale faced incumbent Governor Kit Bond.
 Bond appeared the heavy favorite, and one poll showed Bond ahead of Teasdale 51 percent to 36 percent.
 Running on a platform of working for common Missourians and vowing to fight big utility company rate hikes, Teasdale painted Bond as being too friendly to big business interests.
-In the closing weeks, Teasdale ran a last minute campaign of ads, outspending Bond during the period.
+In the closing weeks, Teasdale ran a last-minute campaign of ads, outspending Bond during the period.
 On election night, NBC called the race for Bond minutes after polls closed. in the end, Teasdale was elected governor by 13,000 votes.
-Teasdale's win in the 1976 Missouri gubernatorial election was considered an upset.
-The victory prompted CBS News anchorman Dan Rather to quip on the air "..the story in the Midwest is not Jimmy Carter, it's Walkin' Joe Teasdale!"
+His win in the 1976 Missouri gubernatorial election was considered an upset.
+The victory prompted CBS News anchorman Dan Rather to quip on the air, "the story in the Midwest is not Jimmy Carter, it's Walkin' Joe Teasdale!"